-Current is broken down into two types: alternating current (AC) and direct current (DC).
-Generally speaking, AC is the form of electricity that operates lights, appliances, and outlets in your home, while DC is the form of power provided by batteries.
-For example, your car's electrical system is a DC system.
-Renewable energy sources, such as solar and hydro-power, produce DC electricity that is converted to AC for use in the home.
+Electrical current exists in two types: alternating current (AC) and direct current (DC).
+Technically, DC current flows in one direction only, while AC current reverses direction.
+In everyday terms, AC is the form of generator-created electricity that operates lights, appliances, and outlets in your home, while DC is the form of power provided by batteries.
+For example, your flashlights are DC systems, while your home's outlets use an AC system.

 03 of 05